bitcoinhodler/glacier/docs/_docs/deposit/transfer-to-paper.md

 description:
 ---

 In this section, you’ll move the cold storage data you generated in Section I from the quarantined computing environments onto physical paper.
-This will be done using a combination hand transcription and QR codes .
+This will be done using a combination hand transcription and [QR codes](https://en.wikipedia.org/wiki/QR_code){: target="_blank" ._}.

 1. Transfer the private keys to paper.
   a.
 Write each private key on a separate piece of TerraSlate paper ( one key per page).